San Diego is the oldest town in California, with lots of sunshine and beaches for an ideal vacation.

 USS Midway Museum

-From high up on the ship’s bridge to the main engine room below, USS Midway has 10 acres of exhibits and displays, including 30 restored aircraft.
+From high up on the ship’s bridge to the main engine room below, the USS Midway has 10 acres of exhibits and displays, including 30 restored aircraft.

 San Diego Zoo